This guide provides the step-by-step process of integrating your campaign with a WordPress site.

 For this demo, I named it "Wordpress Test", then hit Create.

-Now the next step is to create your Lead Capture page.
-You will be asked to choose whether it's "Run the Campaign on UpViral" or "Embed Into My Existing Tools".
+Now you create your Lead Capture page, first you will need to set up the Incentives section of your campaign.
+Once done setting up those on your Incentives section, you will be able to set up your lead capture widget, you are asked to choose whether it's "Run the Campaign on UpViral" or "Embed Into My Existing Tools".

 As we are hosting this campaign on WordPress (for Lead pages and Share pages), please select "EMBED INTO MY EXISTING TOOLS"

-Every UpViral campaign starts by collecting the email address of the participants.
+For every UpViral campaign you're able to set up by collecting the email address of the participants.

-That's how we'll start creating your Lead Capture widget.
+That's how we'll start with creating your Lead Capture widget.

 It will then take you to the Template Editor.(You can edit the contents, background colours, button colours, etc...)
 After you make your Opt-in form beautiful and presentable, hit "Save" and then "Go Back".